 A keen cook and baker, Ruth also enjoys reading food memoirs and researching all things food.

-A new member of the IFST team, Mariam is responsible for the coordination of our overall communication activities including e-comms, website content and social media.
+Science communicator by day and night, Mariam is responsible for the coordination of our overall communication activities including e-comms, website content and social media.
 She is the first point of contact for media enquiries, promotes IFST’s key events and activities.

 In addition, Mariam acts as a Digital Editor of our quarterly magazine, Food Science & Technology.
 She commissions new articles for the magazine website and ensures that the paper-based magazine content is available in the online version.